bdnowicki/PdfQrApiSharp/README.md

 # PdfQrApiSharp

 A .NET library for communicating with the PDF QR Code API.
 This library provides a simple interface to add QR codes to PDF documents through an API service.
+The API project source code is available at: https://github.com/bdnowicki/pdf_qr_api

 ## Features